Raymond James Downgrades Calfrac Well Services (OTCMKTS:CFWFF) to Market Perform

-Calfrac Well Services (OTCMKTS:CFWFF) was downgraded by analysts at Raymond James from an “outperform” rating to a “market perform” rating in a note issued to investors on Monday, The Fly reports.
+Raymond James cut shares of Calfrac Well Services (OTCMKTS:CFWFF) from an outperform rating to a market perform rating in a research report sent to investors on Monday morning, The Fly reports.

-CFWFF has been the topic of a number of other reports.
-Royal Bank of Canada upgraded shares of Calfrac Well Services from an “underperform” rating to a “sector perform” rating in a research report on Monday, February 22nd.
-BMO Capital Markets lowered their price objective on shares of Calfrac Well Services from $4.50 to $3.75 and set an “underperform” rating on the stock in a research note on Friday, April 30th.
+Several other equities research analysts also recently weighed in on CFWFF.
+BMO Capital Markets decreased their target price on shares of Calfrac Well Services from $4.50 to $3.75 and set an underperform rating for the company in a research note on Friday, April 30th.
+Royal Bank of Canada upgraded shares of Calfrac Well Services from an underperform rating to a sector perform rating in a research note on Monday, February 22nd.

 Calfrac Well Services Ltd., together with its subsidiaries, provides specialized oilfield services in Canada, the United States, Russia, and Argentina.
 It offers hydraulic fracturing, coiled tubing, cementing, and other well stimulation services, as well as pressure pumping services to oil and natural gas industries.